paliari/doctrine-validator/README.md

 ```

-Or include TraitValidatorModel in our model
+Or include TraitValidatorModel in your model

 ```php